plaid/deprecated-link/README.md

   customizable "Link your Bank Account" button and handles submitting a Plaid `public_token` to a server endpoint that you specify.
-- [**Custom:**](#step-2-custom-integration) The custom integration lets you trigger the CSA module via client-side Javascript.
+- [**Custom:**](#step-2-custom-integration) The custom integration lets you trigger the Plaid Link module via client-side Javascript.
 You specify your own callback function to be called with the `public_token` once a user has authenticated.